Within Animal Trust, we have skilled Veterinary Surgeons able to carry out a range of surgeries.

 Complications can be serious and the financial and time cost of treating them can be high.
 At Animal Trust, it is our philosophy to help clients with the veterinary costs of treating a surgical complication over £125 when:

 - The complication is directly related to the initial surgery

 - Or the complication happens shortly after surgery

 - Or when our advice has been followed and the initial treatment was paid in full at the time of treatment

 This help with complications is entirely at our discretion. the decision of the vet surgeon and surgical team is final and only applies to treatment at Animal Trust.
 Further information on our help with complications policy is available in the practice.

 Pet surgery prices and aftercare

-As a not for profit vet company, we believe good pet healthcare should be accessible to all.
+As a not for profit vet company, we believe good veterinary medicine and pet healthcare should be accessible to all.
 That’s why our vet surgery prices are transparent and as affordable as possible.
-If you’re unsure about affordability or want more information on a specific service, please get in touch with your local Animal Trust surgery.
+If you’re unsure about affordability or want more information on a specific general surgery service, please get in touch with your local Animal Trust surgery.

-Because we know the period after treatment can be stressful for you and your pet, we offer guidance and advice on how to look after your pet after surgery.
-Our Pet Care Advice section offers vet-approved information and recommendations on a range of healthcare topics and is a great resource for pet owners.
+Because we know the period after surgical treatment can be stressful for you and your pet, we offer guidance and advice on how to look after your pet after general surgery.
+Our Pet Care Advice section offers vet-approved information and recommendations on a range of veterinary care topics and is a great resource for pet owners.